Victor Ninov: Fraud investigation

 While working at LBNL, Ninov and his team pursued a hypothesis by Robert Smolańczuk, then a visiting fellow from Poland on a Fulbright scholarship, that element 118 could be formed at relatively low energies by smashing ^{86}Kr and ^{208}Pb isotopes together.
 This hypothesis was dubbed "Robert's magic recipe", and it was highly controversial at the time.
 Ninov initially doubted the hypothesis he was pursuing; he is quoted as saying, "We didn't know how many orders of magnitude he [Smolańczuk] was wrong".

 As in some earlier research projects, Ninov had exclusive control of the data analysis program (LBNL's was called GOOSY) since he was the only team member who knew how to use it.
 In 1999, Ninov and his team reported sightings of element 118, almost exactly as in Smolańczuk's hypothesis, and a decay chain that also produced element 116.
 However, other laboratories were unable to reproduce the results.

 Eager to prove their discovery, the team double-checked their instruments, and tried again.
 One more sighting was made by Ninov, but it was dismissed by a colleague and a formal investigation was launched.
 The original element 118 data were independently analysed.
 In the original binary data, there was no indication of the presence of element 118 or 116.
 The investigation eventually concluded that Ninov had fabricated the data.

 Ninov, who had been placed on leave for the investigation, was dismissed.
 The rest of Ninov's team officially retracted their claims in 2002.
 There was also an investigation conducted into Ninov's previous unsupervised science at GSI; it was found that "two sightings were spuriously created" (one of element 110 and another of element 112).
 However these false sightings were found amongst a large amount of real data that still supported his co-discoveries of elements 110 and 112.
 The GSI investigation concluded that the discovery of those elements was legitimate.

-The super heavy elements 116 and 118 were eventually discovered and verified in the Joint Institute for Nuclear Research in Dubna, Russia from 2000–2002.
+The superheavy elements 116 and 118 were eventually discovered and verified in the Joint Institute for Nuclear Research in Dubna, Russia from 2000 to 2002.
 These elements were named livermorium and oganesson respectively.
 In 2010, some of the nuclides that were originally claimed as decay products of element 118 were truly synthesized at LBNL; the 2010 observations did not match the claimed 1999 data.
 Ninov has continued to maintain that he was innocent.